e4mi/mux/README.txt

 A simple web server for managing multiple apps.

-Usage: mux -dir <dir> [options]
+Usage: mux [options]

-Proxies requests to http://*.localhost to applications in <dir>/*.
+Proxies requests to http://*.localhost to applications in ~/Web/*.
 Autostarts apps with $PORT set to random port.
 App command is configured in Procfile in format: web: <cmd>

   -dir string
-        Directory to serve applications from
+        Directory to serve applications from (default "~/Web") -disable
-  -disable
         Disable and uninstall service
   -enable